 The Whitsundays weather is sub-tropical, which means a climate of humid summers and warm winters.
 It also means stunning lush natural beauty.

 The different seasons in the Whitsundays offer new opportunities.
 While the seas are calm and a welcoming 25 degrees Celsius (77 degrees Fahrenheit) all year round, you may choose to visit in the drier months to take full advantage of full sunny days.
-Or you might jump on our low season specials and enjoy hotter days with tropical showers.
+Or you might jump on our low season rates and enjoy hotter days, waterfalls and tropical showers.

 |Av Min C||25||25||24||23||21||18||18||18||20||22||23||24|